eluv-io/elv-a-welcome/README.md

-# elv-test-assets
+# Welcome to the Eluvio Content Fabric

-# welcome
+The following quick start steps will allow you to create and onboard content administrator accounts in your tenancy.

-Onboarding the Eluvio Content Fabric - Demo Network
+**Onboarding the Eluvio Content Fabric** - **Demo Network**

 1. Browse to ​https://core.demov3.contentfabric.io
 2. Click ​Accounts​, ​Add Account,​ and ​Mneumonic